China Evergrande shares dive to 11-year low as default risks grow - Up News Info

 The company’s woes also pressured the broader property sector as well as the yuan, which fell to a three-week low of 6.4831 per dollar in offshore trade.

-Shares of Sunac, China’s No.4 property developer, dropped over 10%, while state-backed Greentown China shed closer to 7%.
+Shares of Sunac, China’s No.4 property developer, tumbled 10.5%, while state-backed Greentown China shed closer to 6.7%.

-Hong Kong’s Heng Seng Index was down 3.4%.
-(Reporting by Clare Jim; Editing by Shri Navaratnam)
+Hong Kong’s Heng Seng Index was down 3.3%.
+(Reporting by Clare Jim Editing by Shri Navaratnam and Mark Potter)

 Advertisement